mjancarik/merkur/docs/docs/router-plugin.md

 We have a `router.{link|redirect|getCurrentRoute}` methods available on the widget now.

-After that we must initialize universal router with own routes and options in setup phase of creation widget where structure for `routes` and `options` are defined from [universal-router](https://github.com/kriasoft/universal-router/blob/main/docs/api.md) and returns type from `route.action` method is defined by Merkur router plugin.
+After that we must initialize universal router with own routes and options in setup phase of creation widget where structure for `routes` and `options` are defined from [universal-router](https://github.com/kriasoft/universal-router/blob/main/docs/api.md).
+The `options` are extended by Merkur with optional settings `protocol` and `host` for generating absolute url address from `link` method.
+Returns type from `route.action` method is defined by Merkur router plugin.
 It is a object with `PageView` as main rendered component for defined path and controller life cycle methods **(init, load, activate, deactivate, destroy)** which extend `load`, `mount`, `unmount` methods from `@merkur/plugin-component` and other controller custom methods with logic for defined path.
 The `mount` method use under the hood `widget.viewFactory` method to resolving component for render.
 So we must set View in createViewFactory as route PageView.
 If you don't have slots you can set `slotFactories` as empty array or set as route slots.

 ```javascript